Azure-Terraform/coding-standards/README.md

 #### Resource Tagging
 If a resource accepts tag values these must be used.
-Please reference the tagging policy for the revelant cloud to ensure you are compliant.
+Please reference the tagging policy for the relevant cloud to ensure you are compliant.

 #### Comments and Readability
-All comments should used a single hash, space followed by the comment Example Usage:<br />
+All comments should use a single hash, space followed by the comment Example Usage:<br />
 > \# Example comment<br />